There currently three types of project :

 Combining some of the best sampled orchestral instruments (EastWest, Vienna Symphonic Library, Virharmonic, Spitfire, Native Instruments and Hauptwerk) it is possible to create highly realistic performances of any choral/orchestral works.

 I offer a wide range of styles: choral works (with digital choirs singing actual words), ensembles, solo piano, violin, organ (using sample sets from some of the finest organs on the planet), full orchestra etc and can create performances ranging from the Baroque period to the 21st Century.

-There are works like Richard Strauss's Till Eulenspiegel lustige Streiche (Merry Pranks), Saint Saens Organ Symphony, Beethoven and Tchaikovsky Piano Concertos, Brahms Clarinet sonatas.
+For example, there are compositions by Richard Strauss's Till Eulenspiegel lustige Streiche (Merry Pranks), Saint Saens Organ Symphony (the first one I created), Beethoven , Ravel & Tchaikovsky Piano Concertos, Brahms Clarinet sonatas.